philippgehrig/AutonomesFahren/README.md

 ## DISCLAIMER

 Every module on its own works perfectly fine, however when combining modules we ran into some difficulties.
 We could limit it to difficulties whena creating the path with our calculated boundreis.
-We were able to do so, by leveraging our own written test files (See -> Test).
+We were able to do so, by leveraging our own written test files (see Tests).

-Problems mainly arise when encountering sharp turns, which causes the car to go crazy in some cases.
+Problems mainly arise when encountering sharp turns, which causes the car to not be able to properly interpolate its path.

 ## Module